Harvester (video game): Development and controversy

-Harvester was first announced to the public at the Consumer Electronics Show (CES) in January 1994 in Las Vegas.
+Harvester was announced at the Consumer Electronics Show (CES) in January 1994 in Las Vegas.
+The game had a budget of $1 million.
 The video footage was filmed in the back warehouse of publisher Merit Software.
 Though he was only contracted as the game's writer, Austin voluntarily directed the filming to ensure it stayed true to his vision for the game.
 Austin finished the creative work in Autumn 1994 and moved on to other projects, leaving producer Lee Jacobson in sole charge of the remaining development.
-The game was set to be released the same year but the programming took two years to finish, and it became a commercial failure.
+The game was set to be released the same year, but the programming took two years to finish, and it became a commercial failure.

-In a December 1996 press conference, family psychologist Dr. David Walsh released a list of excessively violent games.
-Jacobson publicly demanded that Harvester, which was not included in Dr. Walsh's list, be added to it.
+In a December 1996 press conference, family psychologist David Walsh released a list of excessively violent games.
+Jacobson publicly demanded that Harvester, which was not included in Walsh's list, be added to it.
 Gaming journalist Christian Svensson described Jacobson's actions as "shameless", and did not refer to Jacobson, DigiFX, or Harvester by name so as not to provide positive reinforcement for publicity seeking.

 In Germany, the game was banned.

 The game was designed by DigiFX Interactive and published by Merit Studios in 1996.
 On March 6, 2014, Lee Jacobson re-released it on GOG.com, for PC and Mac.
 On April 4, 2014, Nightdive Studios re-released it on Steam for PC and Linux.

-ZOOM-Platform.com would release their version, alongside other Lee Jacobson exclusives, such as Command Adventures: Starship and The Fortress of Dr. Radiaki, for Windows, Mac and Linux on January 27, 2023.